 - Disadvantage: Only the minimum behavior of the model can be reached with the help of negative reinforcement learning.

 Things that can be done with Reinforcement Learning/Examples.

 Following are the areas where Reinforcement learning is used these days:

 - Computer Vision

 Careers in Reinforcement Learning

-There is a report from the job site indeed, as RL is a branch of Machine learning, as per the report, Machine Learning is the best job of 2019.
+There is a report from the job site indeed, as RL is a branch of Machine learning; as per the report, Machine Learning is the best job of 2019.
 Below is the snapshot of the report.
-According to the current trends, a Machine Learning Engineers comes with a whopping average salary of $146,085 and with the growth rate of 344 percent.
+According to the current trends, a Machine Learning Engineer comes with a whopping average salary of $146,085 and with a growth rate of 344 percent.